FyreFly-TM/Ouroboros/README.md

 ## 🌟 Overview

-Ouroboros is a revolutionary multi-paradigm programming language designed to be the ultimate C/C++ replacement.
+Ouro is a revolutionary multi-paradigm programming language designed to be the ultimate C/C++ replacement.
 It seamlessly blends natural language programming, traditional syntax, advanced mathematical notation, and assembly-level control into a unified, expressive system.

-### Why Ouroboros?
+### Why Ouro?

 - **🚀 Zero-Overhead Abstractions**: Compile to native code with performance matching or exceeding C++
 - **🧠 Multi-Level Syntax**: Choose your abstraction level - from natural language to assembly